hakananit/hakananit/README.md

 My name is Hakan and I am an experienced Computer Engineer :computer: with a demonstrated history of working in the telecommunications, insurance industry.
 Skilled in ⚡ Angular, ReactJs, NodeJs, and web application development in general :nerd_face:.
 Strong engineering professional with a MSc. focused in Computer Engineering from Boğaziçi University in Istanbul.

-I am currently learning 🔭 how to develop Chrome Extensions 🤔using Javascript.
+I am currently learning 🔭 how to develop Chrome Extensions 🤔 using Javascript.
 Feel free to reach me 📫 on LinkedIn.

 <!--